ELECTRONIC STATE IN ESTONIA

 Bureaucratic procedures in Estonia are rather simplified in comparison with most post-Soviet countries.
 In particular, it simplifies access to the Internet interface for identification — this allows you to reduce a huge number of bureaucracies to several transactions on the Internet.
 Now we will briefly tell you how this system is arranged.

 The entire population of Estonia, including foreigners residing in the country by type of residence, is registered in the so-called Population Register, which was established and administered by the Ministry of the Interior.
 Only state institutions and in some cases legal entities and individuals have access to these registries.

-Usually the personal code is received along with the residence permit and ID-card, but since you can use it without a card, you can first apply for a personal code, and then go with it for a residence permit.
-Procedures for obtaining personal code and form to fill in are described on the page of the Ministry of Internal Affairs.
+Usually, the personal code is received along with the residence permit and ID-card, but since you can use it without a card, you can first apply for a personal code, and then go with it for a residence permit.
+Procedures for obtaining personal code and forms to fill in are described on the page of the Ministry of Internal Affairs.

 The data is automatically registered on the basis of changes made to the database by various state institutions.
 In addition to the basic information (name, date and place of birth, citizenship, right of residence, place of residence, contact details), the following data is stored in the register:

 Data of the mother, father, spouse and children;